International Dyslexia Association (IDA) Certifying Strand

 Students will use test materials in the diagnosis of reading disabilities; practice with remedial procedures.

-Recommended sequence is 7430 in Spring, 5470 in Summer, and 5471 in Autumn.
 Requests for exceptions or substitutions must be coordinated by T&L Academic Services.
 Candidates are required to provide a course syllabus (if applicable) and a statement of request for the appropriate faculty to review and make a final decision.

 Obtaining your certiﬁcation: Candidates are recommended to take the Center for Effective Reading Instruction (CERI) certification exam soon after completing the certifying track.
 Completion of this coursework does not lead to a university or a state of Ohio certiﬁcate/credential.
 Successful completion of the CERI exam leads to IDA recognition of competence for teaching literacy skills to students with dyslexia and related reading problems.

 Please note: Becoming nationally certified requires the $150 exam fee, $150 certification fee, $50 yearly dues, and 10 IDA approved CEU’s per year.